 Untie your tie-in knot (usually the figure eight follow-through) completely.
 Thread the end of the rope through the bottom of both chains or rings (the specifics will depend on each anchor’s setup and wear), then retie your figure eight follow-through on the tie-in points on your harness.
 Double check that the rope runs smoothly through both pieces of the anchor and that your knot is tied correctly and dressed properly.
 (Fig. 3)

 Unclip the locking biner from your belay loop and untie the knot it was clipped to.
 Recheck that the rope is running through both pieces of the anchor and that your tie-in knot is correct and dressed.
-Have your belayer take in slack until you can pull up toward the anchor and test the system by weighting the rope without unclipping from the draw.
+This step is critical: Have your belayer take in slack until you can pull up toward the anchor and test the system by weighting the rope without unclipping from the draw.
+By weighting the rope while still in direct, you confirm that you are on belay and no communication error has occurred.

 Once you’re 100 percent sure that you’re good to go, remind your belayer again to “take,” remove both draws, and clip them to your harness.
 Because you’re fully weighting the rope, the draws should be easy to unclip.
 Now you’re ready to be lowered and get your gear!

-Note: Lowering off the anchors is a common practice, but keep in mind that the friction from dirty ropes wears anchors very quickly, especially in high-traffic areas.
-Always check the anchors for excess wear before you lower off, and consider rappelling instead of lowering to preserve the anchors and your rope.
+Note: Lowering off the anchors is a common practice, but keep in mind that the friction from dirty ropes wears on the hardware, especially in high-traffic areas.
+If the anchors show excess wear, or if local ethics discourage lowering, consider rappelling instead to preserve the anchors and your rope.